suzuna08/Map-app/IMPLEMENTATION.md

 - "+ Add Places" modal with search over all user places not in the collection
 - Share toggle (private ↔ link_access) with copy-link button

 **`/c/[slug]`** — Public read-only share page.
 Accessed without authentication.
 Shows a clean layout with the collection name, description, place count, and all places in grid or list view.
-Each place shows category, area, user rating, and links to Google Maps/website.
+Each place shows category, area, user rating, user tags (colored pills), and links to Google Maps/website.
+Search includes tag name matching.
 No editing capabilities.
+The server load function (`c/[slug]/+page.server.ts`) now fetches `place_tags` for all collection places and the corresponding `tags` by ID, passing them to the page for display.

 ### Store Architecture